WilliamASumner/Chromium-Experiments/README.md

 ---

 ## Interposition
 To implement interposition, we use the [`LD_PRELOAD`](http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/) trick.
 The idea is to get create a shared library whose function signatures match the desired interposition targets exactly, so that when `ld` looks for a dynamic function, your function gets loaded first.
 To call the original function as if nothing has happened, you can get a handle by using `dlsym(RTLD_NEXT,"binary_function_name")`. **It is important to note that for C++ functions the exact signature of the target needs to be replicated including namespace and arguments.** This is due to [name mangling](https://en.wikipedia.org/wiki/Name_mangling).
 C++ methods also require an explicit `this` argument to the original handle, unless you're interposing a method declared as `static`.
-See `chrome_intercept.cc` for examples of this.
+See `chrome_interpose.cc` for examples of this.

 ---
 ## Running